 Being a native speaker is generally required to be able to teach English in Russia.
 Having said this, it may be possible to secure a job as a non-native speaker if you’re fluent, but it’s highly recommended that you’re TEFL certified as this will increase your chances of finding work.
 There are other countries which are less strict on their teachers being native speakers, so you could always check these out too.

 Most schools and employers require their teachers to be TEFL certified and having one will certainly give you an advantage over those without, both in the job hunt and pay.
-If you’re a native speaker you may still find work without TEFL certification, but having one prepares you well for the world of teaching English, especially in a country which loves their grammar!
+If you’re a native speaker you may still find work without TEFL certification, but having one prepares you well for the world of teaching English, especially in a country that loves their grammar!

 Having a bachelor’s degree (in any subject) is sometimes preferred by employers, but isn’t always required.
 If you have yet to obtain a degree, or not planning on getting one, Russia could still be a good option for you as an English teacher.
 While having one will certainly boost your CV, not having one won’t stop you from securing work due to the high demand for teachers.
 If you don’t have a degree, a TEFL certification is recommended as this will give you access to more jobs.

 Similar to Colombia, teaching English in Russia will allow you to live comfortably and break even.
 If you’re working full time and are pretty frugal with your money, you may even manage to save a tiny bit!
 Pay will vary depending on employer, qualifications and experience, but on average an English teacher will earn USD $1,000 to $1,500 per month.

 Private Language Schools